Non-Hermitian Fermi-Dirac Distribution in Persistent Current Transport

-As illustrated in Fig.~\ref{Fig:SketchSpectrum}(b), the fermionic reservoir is connected to a single site within the ring \cite{Akkermans1991Relation}, inducing a self-energy $\Sigma \equiv \Sigma_\textsc{n}(0)$.
+As illustrated in Fig.~\figref{Fig:SketchSpectrum}{b}, the fermionic reservoir is connected to a single site within the ring \cite{Akkermans1991Relation}, inducing a self-energy $\Sigma \equiv \Sigma_\textsc{n}(0)$.
 Consequently, the ring is described by $\mathcal{H}_{\rm eff} = \mathcal{H}_{\rm ring} + \Sigma$.
 When $\mu = 0$, similar to the SNS junctions, the LR-basis current $I_\textsc{lr}(\phi)$ of the ring will diverge at EPs near $\phi = \pi$.
-Here, in order to explore different impacts of EPs, we set $\mu = -1$ and shift two EP-modes $\varepsilon_\pm$ below the Fermi level, as depicted in Fig.~\ref{Fig:SketchSpectrum}(d).
-Since $\varepsilon_\pm$ contribute to $I_\textsc{lr}(\phi)$ in pairs, their divergences cancel out, resulting in a smooth curvature for $I_\textsc{lr}(\phi)$ in Fig.~\ref{Fig:EPsComparison}(b).
+Here, in order to explore different impacts of EPs, we set $\mu = -1$ and shift two EP-modes $\varepsilon_\pm$ below the Fermi level, as depicted in Fig.~\figref{Fig:SketchSpectrum}{d}.
+Since $\varepsilon_\pm$ contribute to $I_\textsc{lr}(\phi)$ in pairs, their divergences cancel out, resulting in a smooth curvature for $I_\textsc{lr}(\phi)$ in Fig.~\figref{Fig:EPsComparison}{b}.
 The RR-basis current $I_\textsc{rr}(\phi)$ violates the local conservation law and exhibits a non-sinusoidal curve due to inhomogeneous hopping strengths.
 Neither of these approaches can accurately describe the persistent current $I(\phi)$.
 However, the current $I(\phi)$ calculated using Eq.~\eqref{Eqn:CurrentImTrLog} aligns with exact diagonalization results that include a large reservoir.
 Compared to the current in the isolated ring, $I(\phi)$ is reduced because the positive current contributions from single-particle modes are diluted by dissipation-induced level broadening \cite{Landauer1985Resistance}.
 These conclusions remain consistent regardless of the number of reservoirs.

 \emph{Finite temperature and interaction effects.---}First, we consider the effect of thermal fluctuations on the persistent current \footnote{To maintain a unified formalism across normal rings and SNS junctions, we adopt a constant $\Delta$ and refrain from self-consistent calculations of observables for SNS junctions.}.
-This requires integrating the density of states $\rho(\omega)$ over $\omega$ using $f_\textsc{fd}(\omega, \beta) = 1/(\mathrm{e}^{\beta \omega} +1)$ and subsequently extending $f_{\rm eff}(\varepsilon)$ in Eq.~\eqref{Eqn:HermitianO} to form an effective NH Fermi-Dirac distribution at finite temperatures:
+This requires integrating $\rho(\omega)$ over $\omega$ using $f_\textsc{fd}(\omega, \beta) = 1/(\mathrm{e}^{\beta \omega} +1)$ with $\beta=1/k_\textsc{b} T$ and $k_\textsc{b}$ is the Boltzmann constant.
+Subsequently, $f_{\rm eff}(\varepsilon)$ in Eq.~\eqref{Eqn:HermitianO} is extended to form an effective NH Fermi-Dirac distribution at finite temperatures: